-The Neuropsychology Section in the Department of Neurology at Baylor College of Medicine in Houston, is recruiting for an adult clinical neuropsychology and a Spanish/cross-cultural postdoctoral fellow for the 2021-2023.
-Neuropsychology Fellowship class to start Sept.
-1, 2021.
+The Neuropsychology Section in the Department of Neurology at Baylor College of Medicine in Houston, is not currently recruiting for the adult clinical neuropsychology and a Spanish/cross-cultural postdoctoral fellowships.
+In 2022, we will begin recruiting for the 2023-2025 fellowship years.

 The fellowship is consistent with APA Div.
 40 and Houston Conference guidelines and meets eligibility requirements for board certification with ABPP/ABCN.
 The fellowship is an APPCN member program and will be participating in the match (Adult #8781 and Cross-Cultural #8782).

 The program prepares our fellows to function as independent scientist-clinicians and provides an advanced comprehensive training opportunity for fellows to gain competence in adult neuropsychological assessment, feedback sessions, and multi-disciplinary team consultations.